 Learn and Apply Skills and Find Your Niche

 I've been blessed to witness members of The Pioneering Today Academy and students in my Homemade Bread & Baking Class take the skills they've learned, and apply it in a way to earn money.
 For example, they provide sourdough bread to people every month.
 There are so many things you can do.
 I just happened to pick pumpkin rolls and pie for this particular fundraiser.

-Now, if you don’t know how or feel you’re skills are up to par to be charging for your goods (or even just for yourself and your family), then you are in the right spot!
-The Holiday Family Bundle just opened and goes through Monday, November 25th, 2019.
-You get both my Homemade Bread & Baking System as well as my Handmade Master Class on making your own traditional homemade soaps, herbal salves and balms, ointments and beeswax candles.
+Now, if you don't know how or feel you're skills are up to par to be charging for your goods (or even just for yourself and your family), then you are in the right spot!
+The Holiday Family Bundle allows you to get both my Homemade Bread & Baking System as well as my Handmade Master Class on making your own traditional homemade soaps, herbal salves and balms, ointments and beeswax candles.

 If you're not ready to tackle croissants, don't worry.
 There are a lot of other classes.
 Want to learn to make flaky pie crust that turn out flaky?
 It's in there.